A travel guide to the free things to do in Malaga, Spain: the perfect Malaga Itinerary

 Either way, if you’re headed to the puerto de Malaga, you are headed in the right direction.
 Stroll along the paseo maritimo and watch the giant cruise ships dock before finding a secluded spot to watch the sunrise/sunset.

 Relax to the Fullest at the Beaches of Malaga

-In Malaga, you’ll never be stumped for fun things to do with your friends, and one of the most obvious choices is a day or evening at the beach.
+In Malaga, you’ll never be stumped for fun things to do with your friends, and you can choose from the best beaches near Malaga.